TOURS

 Limit: 20 people

-Cost: Included with Kick-off party ticket – $35
+Cost: Included with Kick-off party ticket – $25 w/out

-Description: Enjoy an exclusive behind-the-scenes stroll through the scenic Cordi Winery vineyards, courtesy of hosts Reece and Teresa Cordi.
-As you wander among the vines, you’ll have the chance to spot a variety of local wildlife and take in sweeping views of the surrounding landscape.
-Led by Sutter Buttes Regional Land Trust Board members Ben Chandler and Margit Sands, this relaxed tour will also venture into neighboring Schaeffer Ranch, where a gentle climb rewards you with a stunning overlook of the winery.
+Description: Led by Sutter Buttes Regional Land Trust Board members Ben Chandler and Margit Sands, this relaxed tour will also venture into neighboring Schaeffer Ranch, where a gentle climb rewards you with a stunning overlook of the winery.

 Tour ticket is included in the cost of the Kick-off Party.
 Space is limited, book by October 30th.